Sales Cloud vs. Service Cloud – What Are the Differences?

 You may be exploring Salesforce for your business and are wondering about the differences between Salesforce’s two main clouds – Sales Cloud and Service Cloud.
 Sales Cloud and Service Cloud are both built on the core Salesforce Platform, so there are critical features they share, but they are also fairly unique.

 Sales Cloud is focused for sales reps and sales managers, with all key functionality geared towards account acquisition, the sales funnel, and closing deals.
-Similar to how Sales Cloud is geared towards sales reps and sales managers, Service Cloud is geared towards service agents and service managers.
-Key functionality is focused on agent efficiencies, customer experience, and managing customer service issues in line with your company’s processes and SLAs.
+Service Cloud is geared towards service agents and service managers.
+Key functionality is focused on agent efficiencies, customer experience, and managing customer service issues in line with your company’s processes and service level agreements (SLAs).

 First we’ll take a quick look at these core, shared features before looking at what makes Sales Cloud for sales teams and Service Cloud for service teams.